datacarpentry/astronomy-python/_extras/calculating_MIST_isochrone.md

 ~~~
 {: .language-python}

-To read this file we'll download a Python module [from this
+To read this file we will download a Python module [from this
 repository](https://github.com/jieunchoi/MIST_codes).

 ~~~